Boris Johnson heckled after claiming he wants to cut taxes despite raising them

 His claims came after Sir Keir Starmer accused Mr Johnson of putting the Tory re-election campaign “over and above” helping people pay their bills.

-Speaking in the Commons, Sir Keir said: “Does the Prime Minister still think that he and the Chancellor are tax-cutting Conservatives?”
+Speaking in the Commons at Prime Minister’s Questions, Sir Keir said: “Does the Prime Minister still think that he and the Chancellor are tax-cutting Conservatives?”

-Mr Johnson replied: “Yes, Mr Speaker, I certainly do, because this is the Government that has just introduced not only the biggest cut in fuel duty ever, but the biggest cut in tax for working people in the last 10 years – 70% of the population paying national insurance contributions will have a substantial tax cut as a result of what the Chancellor did.”
+Mr Johnson replied: “Yes, Mr Speaker, I certainly do, because this is the Government that has just introduced not only the biggest cut in fuel duty ever, but the biggest cut in tax for working people in the last ten years – 70 per cent of the population paying national insurance contributions will have a substantial tax cut as a result of what the Chancellor did.”

 Mr Johnson replied: “They don’t like it Mr Speaker.
 They always put up taxes.”

-Sir Keir called on the Prime Minister to “cut the nonsense”, and said the Government is giving £1 back for every £6 taken in taxes over “15 taxes rises, the highest tax burden for 70 years”.
+Sir Keir called on the Prime Minister to “cut the nonsense” and said the Government was giving £1 back for every £6 taken in taxes over “15 taxes rises, the highest tax burden for 70 years”.

 He asked: “Prime Minister, is that cutting taxes or is that raising taxes?”